-Mayo Roscommon Hospice in association with HSE West provides a specialist palliative care service, free of charge, to patients and families living with life limiting illness in counties Mayo and Roscommon.
+Mayo Roscommon Hospice in association with HSE West funds a specialist palliative care service, which is free of charge, to patients and families living with life-limiting illness in counties Mayo and Roscommon.
 The service is available to patients in their homes and hospitals.
 Our mission is to care and support while meeting both the physical and emotional needs of patients and their loved ones.
 This vital service enables patients to live life to the full in comfort and dignity by improving their quality of life through pain control and alleviating other distressing symptoms.
 Patients are referred to Hospice by either their General Practitioner or their hospital consultant.

 - Specialist palliative home care nursing 7 days a week 365 days a year

 - Hospice care workers/sitter service and extra home help

 - Counselling and psychological support to patients and their families

 - Financial support and advice for families who experience hardship due to illness

 - Ongoing training and education for the palliative care teams